Applying TRAK

-Applying TRAK to a custom task #3: CLIP#
+to a custom task #3: CLIP¶

-In this tutorial, we’ll show another example of applying TRAK to a new custom task, CLIP.
-If you haven’t, you should first check out Applying TRAK to a custom task #1: Classification to familiarize yourself with the notion of a model output function and how we implement it inside TRAK.
+you should first check out Applying TRAK to a custom task #1: Classification to familiarize yourself with the notion of

-CLIP overview#
+CLIP overview¶

 We’ll assume that you’re familiar with how CLIP works (having only a rough idea will be sufficient).
 For a given image-caption pair \((x, y)\), CLIP outputs an image embedding \(\phi(x)\) and a caption embedding \(\psi(y)\).